PrestaShop/prestashop.github.io/news/_posts/2020-06-12-product-features-methodology-at-prestashop.md

 ### How to go from a need to a feature?

 Centralizing and analyzing insights is difficult.
-Well, the next step in product development is even more difficult: prioritizing the users' needs.
+But the next step of our product development is even more difficult: prioritizing the users' needs.

 PrestaShop is used on 300k+ online stores around the world, and its community gathers more than 1 million people.
 There are hundreds of needs out there, waiting to be solved.
 So how does the team decide what to build next?